laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-## Accessing encrypted sensitive data within SD Desktop

-This workflow is available only on Desktops **launched after November 4th, 2021**.
+## Encrypted data access and data import

+As the  virtual Desktop is compeltely isolated fromt the internet, the only way to acess data for analisins is ustilizing a specific application called Data Gateway.
-**SD Access Filesystem** is an application that allows you to access encrypted data stored in SD Connect from your Desktop.
+This application will allow you to access encrypted data stored in SD Connect or in CSC repositories for sensitive data securly from your virtual Desktop.
 The encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
 This solution allows you to process large amounts of data without the need of storing any copy on your Desktop.
-If the files have been encrypted with CSC public encryption key, they will be automatically decrypted by the application.
+If the files have been encrypted with Sensitive Data Services public encryption key, they will be automatically decrypted by the application.

+The application basically opens a secure gateway between your virtual Desktop and is able to read encryped data in a secure manner.

-Once you are logged into your Desktop you can access encrypted data stored in SD Connect by following these steps:
+Once you are logged into your Desktop you can access encrypted data stored in CSC services for sensitive data by following these steps:

-* Open **SD Access Filesystem** (you can find the link to the application on your Desktop)
+* Open **Data Gaway** (you can find the link to the application on your Desktop)

+* selct the service from which you can access the data from (e.g. SD Connect or SD Apply)

 * Insert your **CSC credentials** (username and password.
 Note: we disabled the copy/paste options for security reasons; thus you need to type in your password)

 * **Click on ok**.
-The application will create a **new folder called Projects** accessible **from your desktop or from the terminal**. **Do not close or log out from SD Access Filesystem.**
+The application will create a **new folder called Projects** accessible **from your desktop or from the terminal**. **Do not close or log out from SD Access Filesystem while  you are

 ![SD Connect Filesystem](https://user-images.githubusercontent.com/83574067/140088063-5c099842-de29-42f4-b6a7-178f5ba03d86.png)